 Tapioca Starch

-- Loses it thickening power when thickening an acidic liquid.
+- Loses it thickening power when thickening with an acidic ingredient.

 - Tapioca starch is heat stable for a long time while arrowroot powder will break down when overcooked.